The Antarctic Peninsula Whale Science Voyage

 Ushuaia to Ushuaia

-Join Annette Bombosch, PhD, and special guests for a unique 14-day expedition focusing on Marine Mammals.
-As the Antarctic summer comes to a close in March, migratory whale species like the Humpback are very active, socializing and feeding in preparation for the long journey ahead.
-Resident whale species like the Minke and Orca are abundant, and we stand a good chance of encountering Southern Right whales and some of the larger pelagic species.
-Leopard seals are also very busy in March, hunting naïve penguin chicks as they mature, develop their waterproof feathers, and make their first journeys to the sea.
+As the Antarctic summer comes to a close in March, migratory species like the Humpback are very active, socializing and feeding in preparation for the long journey ahead, while resident species like the Minke and Orca are also abundant.

 Complimentary Pre-Arrival Day